leeprovoost/go-rest-api-template/README.md

 go build && ./go-rest-api-template
 ```

-The app will bind itself by default to port 3009.
-If you want to change it (e.g. bind it to the default http port 80), then use a command line flag.
+The app will bind itself by default to port 3001 (defined in `main.go`).
+If you want to change it (e.g. bind it to the default http port 80), then use an environment variable.
 Same for the location of the fixtures.json model.

 ```
+export PORT=80
+export FIXTURES=/tmp/fixtures.json
-go build && ./go-rest-api-template -port=80 -fixtures=/tmp/fixtures.json
+go build && ./go-rest-api-template
 ```

 ### Live Code Reloading